confluentinc/cp-helm-charts/SSL.md

 ## Using your own certificates

-You can use your own truststore and keystore for securing the Kafka cluster and having other Confluent components (e.g.: REST proxy, Schema Registry) connect to a TLS secured cluster.
+You can use your own truststore (from a trusted CA in your enterprise) and keystore for securing the Kafka cluster and having other Confluent components (e.g.: REST proxy, Schema Registry) connect to a secured TLS enabled cluster.
 To do so, copy your trustore.jks/keystore.jks files under the `certs` folder and change the following properties in your values.yaml.
 The properties under the client sub-section are for all Confluent components to encrypt/authenticate against the broker.

 ```
 global: